Boronia

 Population growth drivers in Boronia are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-The population of the Boronia statistical area (Lv2) was estimated at 25,585 as of November 2025.
-This figure represents an increase of 1,978 people since the 2021 Census, which reported a population of 23,607.
-The change is inferred from AreaSearch's estimation of the resident population at 24,561 following examination of the latest ERP data release by the ABS in June 2024 and an additional 236 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,309 persons per square kilometer.
-The Boronia (SA2) saw an 8.4% growth since the 2021 census, exceeding both the SA4 region at 4.9% and the SA3 area, marking it as a growth leader in the region.
+As of February 2026, the estimated population of Boronia is around 25,591, reflecting an increase of 1,984 people since the 2021 Census.
+The 2021 Census reported a population of 23,607 in the suburb.
+This growth can be inferred from AreaSearch's estimation of Boronia's resident population at 24,561 following examination of ABS's latest ERP data release in June 2024 and an additional 249 validated new addresses since the Census date.
+The population density in Boronia is 2,309 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
+Since the 2021 census, Boronia's population grew by 8.4%, exceeding the SA4 region's growth of 4.9% and marking it as a growth leader in the area.
 Overseas migration contributed approximately 75.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusting them employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the Boronia (SA2) is expected to grow by 3,230 persons to 2041, reflecting an increase of 8.2% in total over the 17 years.
+Based on aggregated SA2-level projections, the suburb is expected to grow by 3,219 persons to 2041, reflecting an increase of 8.1% in total over the 17 years.

 Frequently Asked Questions - Population